Get Puppet Enterprise First 10 nodes are free!

 As the DevOps Report has shown, middle management has a powerful role to play in creating and sustaining a learning-friendly culture.
 It's middle management that takes the strategy from upper management and translates it into tactics to be carried out by practitioners, and it’s middle managers who are most critical in enabling (or fighting against!) desired cultural changes.

-I hope I've been able to give you an idea here of why DevOps is rapidly becoming the go-to philosophy of intelligent, forward-looking executives.
-For more information about the linkages between DevOps and high organizational performance, I recommend you read the 2016 DevOps Report and 2015 DevOps Report.
-And watch for the 2017 DevOps Report, which will add to this growing body of knowledge.
+We hope we've been able to give you an idea here of why DevOps is rapidly becoming the go-to philosophy of intelligent, forward-looking executives.
+For the latest on DevOps, check out the State of DevOps report.